Antigone (Sophocles play): Portrayal of the gods

 In Antigone as well as the other Theban Plays, there are very few references to the gods.
 Hades is the god who is most commonly referred to, but he is referred to more as a personification of Death.
 Zeus is referenced a total of 13 times by name in the entire play, and Apollo is referenced only as a personification of prophecy.
 This lack of mention portrays the tragic events that occur as the result of human error, and not divine intervention.
 The gods are portrayed as chthonic, as near the beginning there is a reference to "Justice who dwells with the gods beneath the earth."
 Sophocles references Olympus twice in Antigone.
 This contrasts with the other Athenian tragedians, who reference Olympus often.

-Love for family
+Equity

-Antigone's love for family is shown when she buries her brother, Polynices.
-Haemon was deeply in love with his cousin and fiancée Antigone, and he killed himself in grief when he found out that his beloved Antigone had hanged herself.
+Following in the Aristotelian tradition, Antigone is also seen as a case-study for equity.
+Catharine Titi has likened Antigone's 'divine' law to modern peremptory norms of customary international law (ius cogens) and she has discussed Antigone's dilemma as a situation that invites the application of equity contra legem in order to correct the law.